 Hauling cattle is only part of what bull haulers do.
-They actually don't just haul bulls but that's the what most drivers call them.
-These boys who are hauling livestock don't waste much time.
+Truckers who are hauling livestock don't waste much time.
+These animals need to cared for while be transported.
 If you are a driver who likes to goof off at truck stops, bull hauling is not for you.

 It takes a special breed as with many specialize trucking jobs.
 Many of these drivers who haul cattle watched their fathers, uncles or close friends of the family haul cattle or they came up on a farm with cattle.